t1ww/SE65-Senior-project/README.md

 ---

-## You can now `npm run full` in root folder
+## You can now `npm run dev` in root folder1
-to start both back-end and front-end servers
+to run both front-end and back-end servers

+## You can also calls
+`to run frontend`

+    npm run fe

+or alternatively

+    npm run frontend

+`to run backend`

+    npm run be

+or alternatively

+    npm run backend

 ---